Querent-ai/querent-python-research/docs/Algorith_Entity Extraction.md

   b. head Averaging: the algorithm averages across all heads, which might mask the fact that different heads can learn to attend to different types of <br />
      information.<br />
   c. squaring Weights:squaring the attention weights before averaging them is a design choice but could overemphasize outliers.<br />

+9. Extract a combined attention score for the binary pair using harmonic mean to penalize entity pairs where one entity has a much lower score than the other<br />